ashtonkbailey/wheel-of-fortune-m2/README.md

 [This](/DTR.md) is our preliminary DTR.

 ### Wireframe
-[This](/images/wheel-of-fortune-wireframe.png)is our final project spec.
+[This](/images/wheel-of-fortune-wireframe.png) is our final project spec.

 ### Acknowledgments/Inspiration
 [This](/images/wof-design-inspo.png) is the inspiration for our final design.
 The inspirational game can be found [here](http://en.gameslol.net/wheel-of-fortune-786.html).